RayCodeAway/MunchBit/README.md

 Token incentives - offer reward tokens for purchasing (1 token issued per Tx) Token to Fiat exchange system
 Stress Test on Simulated Tx
+A public IDO will commence in September-October 2021 with a supply of 100,000,000.
+This ICO will end 1 months after launch or until Coins are all purchased.
+Total raised during this phase is $5,000,000.
+The rest of the supply will be minted through mining/Tx

 ### Milestone 4 — dApp GoLive
 * **Duration:** 4months